karayabin/universe-snapshot/universe/Ling/Light_BreezeGenerator/personal/mydoc/pages/ling-standard-object-methods.md

 For more information about the arguments, refer to the aforementioned "ling breeze generator" document.

+Those methods should be generated based on the ric.

+In addition to that, the getXXX, updateXXX and deleteXXX methods should also be generated for every unique index of the table.

 Note: whether the insert/update method perform a foreign key constraint check is up to the implementor.